suchta/NewIonic/README.md

 Please visit the repository's Wiki page for more information.

-This project will be made private November 2, 2014
+This project will be made private on November 2, 2014